 Booking is essential - please use booking form below.
 Please remember to include your email and phone number.

 Scroll down to see a booking calendar.
 The calendar is indicitive only.
+Sorry but the calendar is not viewable from a phone or tablet.
 Use the small arrow in the 3rd box to see future months.

 It is uneconomic for me to open the Lodge for less than $250.
 If you are a single, couple or family please look for a weekend when you can share with others, or book the bach.

-The Lodge buildings accommodate up to 38 people in 17 double, twin and single bedrooms that have changed little since they were built.
-It is original, occasionally rustic and refreshingly simple.
+The Lodge buildings accommodate up to 38 people in 17 double, twin and single bedrooms that have changed little since they were built in 1910.
+It is original, a little rustic and refreshingly simple.
 The Lodge is self-catering.
 Cooking and bathroom facilities are communal.
 (Additionally there is the Whatipū Bach which sleeps up to 8, across 3 double bedrooms).

 Cooking utensils, crockery and cutlery are available for guests to prepare their own meals.
 Fridge space is limited so we suggest that large groups coming in summer bring additional chilly bins and ice.